Withdrawal Rules for Different Types of College Saving Accounts

 There are no IRS penalties on taking money out of an UGMA or UTMA account, but the investments purchased may have a surrender charge or exit fee if held less than a certain amount of time.
 Profits made on the liquidation of investments in a child’s UGMA or UTMA account are generally reported on the child’s tax return, but some or all might be included on the parent’s tax return, at the parent’s tax rate, depending on how the family files its federal taxes.

 Section 529 Plan Withdrawal Rules

 Section 529 accounts were designed to allow parents to retain more control than the UGMA and UTMA accounts.
-Someone who has contributed to a Section 529 account can access their money at any time for any reason.
-They do not have to worry about explaining it to anyone, and it does not have to be for the benefit of the child.
+Someone who has contributed to a Section 529 account can access the money at any time for any reason.
+The contributor does not have to worry about explaining it to anyone, and the expense does not have to be for the benefit of the child.

 The caution here is that money that is withdrawn from a Section 529 plan that is not used for higher education expenses will be subject to a 10 percent penalty and income tax on the profits.
 Any underlying investments may also charge you a surrender fee.

 For example, if you put $10,000 into a Section 529 plan that is now worth $15,000, you’d have a $5,000 profit.
 If that entire amount is withdrawn for noncollege purposes, you’d have to pay income tax and a 10 percent penalty on the $5,000 gain.

 The noncollege withdrawal rules on the Coverdell ESA fall somewhere between the Section 529 Plan rules and the UGMA/UTMA rules.
 The money invested is considered a gift to the child, but it can be rolled over to another beneficiary if the first doesn’t have qualifying education expenses by age 30.